 - 125 ml of store bought salted caramel

 Before you start whipping your cream, make sure it is really nice and cold straight from the fridge.

 Whisk the cream to stiff peaks, meaning that the cream is thick enough to hold it's shape but still has a nice, smooth texture (feel free to use an electric whisk).

 - From there, add your sweetened condensed milk and baileys, then gently fold through with a wooden spoon or spatula.

-- Put your ice-cream in the freezer, and freeze for at least 5-6 hours until the whole mixture has solidified.
+Put your ice-cream in the freezer, and freeze for at least 6 hours, preferably overnight.

 - Have fun with this.
 As long as you have the cream and the condensed milk, you can add whatever else you want.
 So get creative and get kids involved.

 - Be patient and give the ice-cream plenty of time to set.